alexmeise/alexmeise.github.io/projects.md

+This page has not been updated yet and reflects the experience I had 3 years ago before I started in a cloud role.

 ## Technical
 * Migrating hundreds of IIS websites
 * Migrating applications from Red Hat 5 to Red Hat 7 from windows 2003 to windows 2012